-If you want to run a successful craft business that stands the test of time, you should be constantly brushing up on your skills to move beyond the basic crafter and to offer something not every crafty person can make.
+If you want to run a successful craft business that stands the test of time, you should be constantly brushing up on your skills to move beyond the basic crafter and offer something not every crafty person can make.

-Handmade businesses are gaining popularity because they’re simple and cheap to start (as outlined in LAWS FOR SELLING HANDMADE), don’t require a lot of startup capital or years and years of training.
+Handmade businesses are gaining popularity because they’re simple and cheap to start (as outlined in LAWS FOR SELLING HANDMADE), and don’t require a lot of startup capital or years and years of training.

 That means more competition for you.